In a large, shallow bowl or a 13-by-9-inch baking pan, combine the marinade ingredients.

 Prepare the grill for direct cooking over medium-low heat (about 350°F).

 Brush the cooking grates clean.
-Place the chicken, bone side down, over direct medium-low heat and put a cast-iron skillet, or weight a sheet pan down with two foil-wrapped bricks, directly on top.
+Place the chicken, bone side down, over direct medium-low heat and put a 12-inch cast-iron skillet directly on top of the chicken.
 Close the lid and cook for 20 to 30 minutes.
-Remove the skillet, turn the chicken over, replace the weight, close the lid, and cook until the juices run clear and an instant-read thermometer inserted into the thickest part of the thigh (not touching the bone) registers 160° to 165°F, 20 to 30 minutes.
-Remove from the grill and let rest for 5 to 10 minutes (the internal temperature will rise 5 to 10 degrees during this time).
-Serve warm.
+Remove the skillet, turn the chicken over, replace the skillet, close the lid, and cook until the juices run clear and an instant-read thermometer inserted into the thickest part of the thigh (not touching the bone) registers 160° to 165°F, 20 to 30 minutes.
+Remove from the grill and let rest for 5 to 10 minutes (the internal temperature will rise a few degrees during this time).
+Cut the chicken into serving pieces and serve warm.